Skip to Content

 What are the steps to probate a will in Texas?

-Fulfilling your last wishes set forth in your will requires your executor to complete an 8-step process.
+Fulfilling your last wishes set forth in your will requires your executor to complete an eight-step process.

-This process can be quite lengthy and costly; taking anywhere from 6 months to multiple years depending on the complexity of your estate.
+This process can be quite lengthy and costly, taking anywhere from six months to multiple years depending on the complexity of your estate.

 How much does the probate process cost?